sphinx-contrib/sphinxcontrib-versioning/docs/install.rst

 Pip Install
 ===========

-The easiest way to get sphinxcontrib-versioning is to use `pip <https://pip.pypa.io>`_.
+The easiest way to get SCVersioning is to use `pip <https://pip.pypa.io>`_.
 Simply run this command.

 .. code-block:: bash